 Improved Credit Profile and Solvency

 The ability to meet short-term obligations is a pre-requisite to long-term solvency and often a good indication of counterparty’s credit risk.
-Adequate working capital management will allow a business to pay on time its short-term obligations which could include raw materials, salaries, and other operating expenses.
+Adequate working capital management will allow a business to pay on time its short-term obligations which could include payment for purchase of raw materials, payment of salaries, and other operating expenses.

 According to a research conducted by Tauringana and Adjapong Afrifa, the management of account payables and receivables is an important driver of small businesses’ profitability.

 A large amount of cash can be tied up in working capital, so a company managing it efficiently could benefit from additional liquidity and be less dependent on external financing.
 This is especially important for smaller businesses as they typically have a limited access to external funding sources.
 Also, small businesses often pay their bills in cash from earnings so an efficient working capital management will allow a business to better allocate its resources and improve its cash management.

 Firms with more efficient working capital management will generate more free cash flows which will result in a higher business valuation and enterprise value.

 A firm with a good relationship with its trade partners and paying its suppliers on time will benefit from favorable financing terms such as discount payments from its suppliers and banking partners.